MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ### With disabled ‘extended queue priorization’ :
 **Principe:** The machine-assignment algorithm will always wait for the first run in queue ('Next to run' status) to be assigned to a machine before considering the next one.

-**Logic for an attended run:** An attended run becomes ‘Next to run’, its connexion user is user Y :​
+**Logic for an attended run:** The first run in queue is an attended run, its connexion user is user Y :​
 1. ​Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
 2. Filter: The algorithm selects all machines which have an opened session of user Y
 3. Allocation : the algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

-**Logic for an unattended run:** An unattended run becomes ‘Next to run’, its connexion user is user Y :​
+**Logic for an unattended run:** The first run in queue is an unattended run, its connexion user is user Y :​
 1. ​Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
 2. Filter: The algorithm selects all available machines (= machines which have at least one session available)
 3. Filter: the algorithm discards the machines which already have a session opened by user Y**